intel/trustauthority-client-for-go/tdx-cli/README.md

 ## Usage

+For detailed information about the client CLI, see [Attestation Client CLI](https://docs.trustauthority.intel.com/main/articles/integrate-go-tdx-cli.html) in the Intel Trust Authority documentation.
+The client CLI documentation includes information about installation, configuration, commands and options.
+The current preview versions of the CLI are included in the documentation.

-### To get a list of all the available commands
+To get a list of all the available commands, run the following command:

 ```sh
 ./trustauthority-cli --help
 ```
-More info about a specific command can be found using
+More info about a specific command can be found using the `--help` option:

 ```sh
 ./trustauthority-cli <command> --help
 ```